Top Senate Republican blasts House impeachment effort against Trump

 “Don’t worry, I have done nothing wrong.
 Actually, they have!”
 Trump wrote.

-In what is expected to be a marathon meeting, the House Rules Committee will decide how much time to set aside for debate on Wednesday before lawmakers vote on two articles of impeachment charging Trump with abuse of power and obstruction of Congress over his dealings with Ukraine.
+In what is expected to be a marathon meeting, the Rules Committee will decide how much time to set aside for debate on Wednesday before lawmakers vote on two articles of impeachment charging Trump with abuse of power and obstruction of Congress over his dealings with Ukraine.

-Representative Jerry Nadler - the Democratic chairman of the House Judiciary Committee, which approved the articles of impeachment last week - will miss the Rules Committee meeting because of a family emergency, and Representative Jamie Raskin will represent the Democrats in his place, a congressional aide said.
+Representative Jerry Nadler - the Democratic chairman of the House Judiciary Committee, which approved the articles of impeachment last week - missed the Rules Committee meeting because of a family emergency, and Representative Jamie Raskin represented the Democrats in his place.
 Nadler is expected to be back at the Capitol on Wednesday.

-The panel’s top Republican, Representative Doug Collins, also will testify before the Rules Committee.

 The looming vote promises to bring a raucous, partisan conclusion to a months-long impeachment inquiry against Trump that has bitterly divided the American public as voters prepare for next year’s presidential and congressional elections.

 The House is expected to approve the impeachment articles largely along partisan lines.
-The action then moves to the Republican-controlled Senate, where the effort to remove Trump from office faces long odds.

 House Democrats accuse Trump of abusing his power by asking Ukraine to investigate former Vice President Joe Biden, a leading Democratic contender to oppose him in the 2020 U.S. presidential election.
-He is also accused of obstructing Congress’ investigation into the matter.
+He is also accused of obstructing the congressional investigation into the matter.

 Lawmakers are expected to offer amendments at the Rules Committee meeting, which could run for 12 hours or more depending on how many of the House’s 431 sitting legislators decide to show up and speak.